The Cognitive Squatters

 They call themselves squatters because that's what they are: people who occupy unused cognitive bandwidth the way homeless people occupy abandoned buildings.

-The Cognitive Squatters have discovered that the CLP system's real-time monitoring creates temporary "shadows" -- moments when a user's cognitive load measurement is being transmitted to the Auction but the corresponding advertising content hasn't yet been delivered.
-In these shadows -- typically 200-400 milliseconds long -- the user's cognitive bandwidth is technically unoccupied.
+The Cognitive Squatters have mapped a structural flaw in the CLP system's real-time monitoring — temporary "shadows," moments when a user's cognitive load measurement is being transmitted to the Auction but the corresponding advertising content hasn't yet been delivered.
+In these shadows — typically 200–400 milliseconds — the user's cognitive bandwidth is technically unoccupied.
+No auction running.
+No corporation watching.
+No metric tracking.

 Proof of Concept